wseale/DropArWork/README.md

 Security Camera Chute

-## Catagory: Security, Computer Vision
+## Category: Security, Computer Vision

 Requirements:
 * Wireless security cam that can connect to the Paradrop router.